-A child is sexually abused when he or she is forced or persuaded to take part in sexual acts (physical or online) with a child younger than 16 years of age.
+A child is sexually abused when he or she is forced or convinced to take part in sexual acts (physical or online) with a child younger than 16 years of age.
 If this happens, it is always considered to be sexual abuse.
-This can include: touching, kissing, sexual intercourse, forcing the child to watch pornography, using vulgar language or showing the genitals or distributing photos or films of the naked child.
+This can include: touching, kissing, sexual intercourse, forcing the child to watch pornography , using vulgar language, showing the genitals or distributing photos or films of the naked child.

 Sometimes the child does not know or understand that he or she is being abused.

 Children and young people are also not permitted to have sexual contact with one another without consent.

 In Belgium, a minor under the age of 16 is not permitted to consent to a sexual act as this is the age of consent (= the legal age at which sexual acts are permitted).
 There is an exception.
 Someone can consent to sexual intercourse from the age of 14 on 2 conditions: